 - (1) The distribution of land uses in all development is to be consistent with Figure 4.1, Figure 4.2 and Figure 4.3: Land use.
 Where residential uses are indicated, this may be changed to provide for retail or commercial uses, however no additional residential uses may be introduced. - (2) Commercial land uses are to be located on sites in close proximity to the Green Square Railway Station and the Botany Road corridor. - (3) Retail uses are to be located along main streets and the public transport corridor, and fronting the Green Square plaza and Neilson Square. - (4) Community uses are to be located in close proximity to the Green Square plaza, the Green Square Railway Station and the light rail terminus.
-Community uses, including green infrastructure, may also be located in the heritage buildings within the former Royal South Sydney Hospital site. - (5) The ground floor and first floor of buildings fronting major streets and public places, in particular along Bourke Street, Botany Road, Ebsworth Street and the blocks edging the plazas, are to be designed to allow retail and commercial uses. - (6) Any Stage 1 development application or application for subdivision is to identify how the gross floor area is to be distributed throughout the site including any floor space allocated for affordable housing. - (7) Development in the areas designated "Retail or commercial" in Figure 4.1 and Figure 4.2: Land use can be for any combination of these uses, and is to be designed to be adaptable, with a minimum floor to ceiling height of 3.0m. - (8) Retail/commercial uses are to be provided on the first floor to screen above ground level car parking in podium levels, and provide commercial space in the first phase of development of the Green Square Town Centre. - (9) Above ground level car parking is to be designed in accordance with Figure 4.1, Figure 4.2: and 4.3:Land use, to be able to be adaptable to habitable uses once the public transport services are realised and improved.
+Community uses, including green infrastructure, may also be located in the heritage buildings within the former Royal South Sydney Hospital site. - (5) The ground floor and first floor of buildings fronting major streets and public places, in particular along Bourke Street, Botany Road, Ebsworth Street and the blocks edging the plazas, are to be designed to allow retail and commercial uses. - (6) Any Stage 1 development application or application for subdivision is to identify how the gross floor area is to be distributed throughout the site including any floor space allocated for affordable housing. - (7) Development in the areas designated "Retail or commercial" in Figure 4.1 and Figure 4.2: Land use can be for any combination of these uses, and is to be designed to be adaptable, with a minimum floor to ceiling height of 3.0m. - (8) Development on development site 7 is to include floor space that can be later adapted to a cinema. - (9) Retail/commercial uses are to be provided on the first floor to screen above ground level car parking in podium levels, and provide commercial space in the first phase of development of the Green Square Town Centre. - (10) Above ground level car parking is to be designed in accordance with Figure 4.1, Figure 4.2: and 4.3:Land use, to be able to be adaptable to habitable uses once the public transport services are realised and improved.